paulschulzee/Karrnath-Campaign-Player-Folder/Pitch.md

 The playtest [Runesmith](https://app.demiplane.com/nexus/pathfinder2e/classes/runesmith-playtest?srsltid=AfmBOooofiEdIAGJ7xvjm8K3My5kpRF2Nw3ymHzAasZQpD4g6QeDs7JU) could work as an Artificer analogue, if you're particularly interested.
 It will require some reflavoring.
 The Necromancer *will* work beautifully--Alec has had dibs on it for a while now.

-The Pathfinder's Guide has a Gunslinger flavoring that relies on Siberys powder that I... don't like, and feels like it just introduces guns to the game.
+The Pathfinder's Guide has a reflavoring for the Gunslinger that relies on Siberys powder that I... don't like, and feels like it just introduces guns to the game.
 I would much prefer to reflavor a gunslinger as a wandslinger, who reloads by swapping to another wand or recharging it with a short cantrip.
 The Pathfinder's Guide also has the *Wandslinger* class archetype, which looks... really, really bad to me, and is also super super confusing.
 If you *really* want to use that, maybe we can go for it, but I suspect you'd be better off reflavoring a normal Gunslinger with a casting archetype.

 Devout champions of the Blood of Vol (or potentially other classes) could be Bone Knights, a warrior who has been fused with their armor.
 Their armor, in turn, has been decorated with the bones of their enemies.
 The bone armor is supposed to give them better powers to control undead, and they served as Karrnathi generals during the Last War.
 Nowadays they have varying allegiances.
 Perhaps you even served with the Order of the Onyx Skull, one of the former seeker knight orders of Karrnath.
 How do you feel about the country you swore to protect betraying you?